All about ski passes, gear and classes

 Aspen Country Day students are on the go, skiing and riding all winter.
 Here's how it all works.

 Ski passes: each child needs a valid ski pass from the Aspen Skiing Company.
 However, there is no need to purchase a full season pass at the retail rate.
-Local schoolchildren may purchase a full season pass for four-mountain, no blackout dates, for $199 until November 9.
-The price jumps after that.
-You must be a full-time student and a local resident to receive this rate.
+Local schoolchildren may purchase a full season pass for four-mountain, no blackout dates, for $204 until November 16 (optional insurance $15).
+The price jumps to $339 ($24 insurance) after that.
+A child must be enrolled full-time in a local school in First to Eighth Grade to receive this rate.

 When you are ready to get your pass, go to the Aspen Skiing Company ticket office and tell them you are a Country Day student.
 PARENT AND CHILD MUST BE PRESENT in an actual ticket office to receive this rate; no online purchases.
 They'll check your name on the roster we provide.
 Age six and under ski free, always.
 PreK and Kindergarten skiers can purchase a picture pass for a small fee; this speeds things up in the morning of ski days as you can then bypass the ticket counter and head straight to the slopes.
-New this year, the Aspen Skiing Company is offering a "Six and Under Lesson Club" - click here for details.
+Aspen Skiing Company is once again offering the popular "Six and Under Lesson Club" - click here for details.

 AVSC pass: if you plan to sign up for an Aspen Valley Ski Club program (see below), register for that first, then use the voucher AVSC will give you to get your pass for the same low price.
 Please note: the AVSC 6-day and 8-day passes are not enough; these only allow you to ski on the days of your AVSC program.
 You need a pass that will allow skiing on all our ACDS ski days.